 - The research team from a French insurance company suggests an approach to modeling the customer online journey with convolutional and recurrent neural networks, enabling the generation of realistic scenarios of consumer behavior.

-- Finally, the joint group of researchers from European universities introduces a comprehensive survey of the sequence-aware recommender systems.
+- The joint group of researchers from European universities introduces a comprehensive survey of the sequence-aware recommender systems.

 Rebecca Minkoff’s smart dressing-room